 A main function of citations is to lead readers to an original source.
 In academic writing, bibliographies and footnotes (a note at the bottom of the page that cites a source) make it relatively easy to track down information sources.

 In journalistic (also called "popular") writing, information sources are often identified incidentally.
 For example, throughout a magazine article, the author might refer to the author, journal title, and publishing date of an information source, but not include a bibliography.
 This makes tracking down the source more challenging, though still possible.
 Sometimes the original source is hyperlinked, in online sources.
-Here’s an example from the New York Times and the paper it is based on:
+Note the hyperlinked text ("reached this conclusion") in this example from the New York Times and the paper it is based on:

 Screen Capture from the New York Times.
 Used for Educational Purposes Only.